-Method Description Using the Serial Interface (RS- 232C) port The PBX has a Serial Interface (RS-232C) port which can be used for either system administration or SMDR (\rightarrow 1.26.1.1 Station Message Detail Recording (SMDR)).
-Using the USB port The PC is connected to a USB port (USB Module) attached to a DPT.
-Using the LAN interface Available via the MNT port of the IPCMPR card.
+Method Description Using the Serial Interface (RS-232C) port The PBX has a Serial Interface (RS-232C) port which can be used for either system administration or SMDR (\rightarrow 1.26.1 Station Message Detail Recording (SMDR)).
+Using the USB port The PC is connected to the USB port of the PBX, or a USB port (USB Module) attached to a DPT.
+Using the LAN interface A CTI-LINK card (KX-TDA100/KX-TDA200/KX-TDA600 only) or an IP-GW4 card (KX-TDA30 only) must be installed.
 Using a modem through an SLT port An RMT card must be installed.
 Assign the floating extension number of the analogue remote maintenance (default: 599), and dial this number from the PC to connect to the PBX.
 Using an ISDN TA interface (64 kbps) through an ISDN Extension Line Assign the floating extension number of the ISDN remote maintenance (default: 699), and dial this number from the PC to connect to the PBX.
 The RMT card is not required for this method.
 This method is available only when a user-supplied ISDN TA that supports CAPI is used.

-: If remote access is disabled through system programming, then this on site programming cannot be done.
+^{:} If remote access is disabled through system programming, then this on site programming cannot be done.